timmcginley/41936/Assignments/A.md

 <hr>

 ## A1 Physical Building Model
-Make a model of the existing building document it with photos and then adpat it into a proposed building working in your team.
+Make a model of the existing building document it with photos and then adapt it into a proposed building working in your team.
 We will provide limited new modelling material and encourage you to reuse the material used in the previous years.

 The model should be: